Rising Carbon Dioxide Levels

 Offshore wind comes in two forms, shallow (water depth below 25m) and deep (between 25 and 50m).
 Currently, deep is not considered to be economically viable, 17 but shallow is already in use.
 At sea, wind speeds are higher so there is a slightly higher power output of about 3 W/m2.
 The total area in British water of the correct depth is about 40,000 km2, twice the size of Wales.8 Using our previous calculation we get a figure of 48 KWh/d per person, assuming the entire area surrounding Britain was covered by turbines.
 A more reasonable figure is probably a third, so 16 KWh/d per person.
 Assuming deep wind did become feasible and an area of about 80,000 km became available and we filled a third of that with turbines, that would still only be 32 KWh/d per person.

 A problem with offshore wind is the corrosive sea air.
 A farm in Denmark had to be dismantled after just 18 months of use as a result of this.9 Another problem is its enormous expense.
-To produce all these turbines would need 60 million tons of concrete and steel.6 The problem with wind is the sheer quantity required to make any significant difference.
+To produce all these turbines would need 60 million tons of concrete and steel.6 Even according to Structural steel Fabricators Melbourne that produce a lot of steel for construction purposes.
+The problem with wind is the sheer quantity required to make any significant difference.

 Solar energy is not in abundance in the UK, but this can still make a large contribution to our energy budget.
 The simplest solar technology is solar thermal, using sunlight to heat water.
 Average solar intensity is about 100 W/m2 in the UK 10 and the best solar panels convert this to heat with 50% efficiency.11 If everybody covered their roofs with these panels, the area used would be about 10m2 per person so solar heating could deliver 12 KWh/d per person.
 The big problem with this energy is that it is heat, which is very difficult to store, so if it is not used when available it will be wasted.
 It will also be concentrated in the wrong areas, as roof area per person is much less in urban areas, where more people need the energy.